goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 - <a href="{{ '/projects/litesocnavgym' | relative_url }}">LiteSocNavGym</a> - Lightweight version for faster iteration

 **Comparison with Other Environments:**
-Unlike standard Gym environments (CartPole, MountainCar, etc.), FallingBallEnv deliberately omits state information to test implicit physics learning (see Key Innovation section).
+Unlike standard Gym environments (CartPole, MountainCar, etc.), FallingBallEnv deliberately omits state information to test implicit physics learning (<a href="#innovation" style="color: var(--link); text-decoration: underline;">see Key Innovation section</a>).
 This makes it unique for evaluating sequential learning models that must infer hidden dynamics.

 ---

 ## <a id="faq"></a>13.
 FAQ

 ### Q: Why is the floor position hidden?
 **A:** This design tests whether models can learn implicit physics from observations alone.
-Unlike most Gym environments that reveal all state information, FallingBallEnv requires models to infer hidden boundary conditions from trajectory patterns (see Key Innovation section).
+Unlike most Gym environments that reveal all state information, FallingBallEnv requires models to infer hidden boundary conditions from trajectory patterns (<a href="#innovation" style="color: var(--link); text-decoration: underline;">see Key Innovation section</a>).

 ### Q: How does this compare to other Gym environments?
 **A:** Most Gym environments (CartPole, MountainCar, etc.) reveal all state information.
-FallingBallEnv uniquely tests learning of implicit physics by hiding the floor position, creating a controlled test of sequential learning capabilities (see Key Innovation section).
+FallingBallEnv uniquely tests learning of implicit physics by hiding the floor position, creating a controlled test of sequential learning capabilities (<a href="#innovation" style="color: var(--link); text-decoration: underline;">see Key Innovation section</a>).

 ### Q: Can I use this for my research?
 **A:** Yes!
 The environment is open-source and available on GitHub.
 It's particularly useful for: